Clan Ramsay: Chief

-The current chief of Clan Ramsay is James Ramsay, 17th Earl of Dalhousie.
+The current chief of Clan Ramsay is Guy Paul Ramsay, 17th Earl of Dalhousie.

 Symbols

 Clan members may show their allegiance to their clan by wearing a crest badge and clan badge.
 Crest badges usually contain the chief's heraldic crest and motto which are encircled by a strap and buckle.
 The crest and motto within the badge are the heraldic property of the clan chief alone.
 By wearing such crest badges, clan members show their allegiance to their chief.
 The crest badge suitable for a member of Clan Ramsay contains the crest: A unicorn's head couped Argent armed Or, and the motto ORA ET LABORA (from Latin: "pray and work").
 Another clan symbol is the clan badge, or plant badge.
 These badges consist merely of sprigs of a specific plant, sometimes worn behind the crest badge on a bonnet.
 The clan badge of Clan Ramsay is Blue Harebell.

 The most popular of the tartans attributed to the surname Ramsay is derived from one titled Ramsey in the Vestiarium Scoticum published in 1842.
 Though the Vestiarium has been proven to be a Victorian era hoax many of today's clan tartans are derived from it.
 The Vestiarium provides both an illustrative plate, and a written description of the sett, however the plate and description contradict each other.